L-e-c-o/bazaar/README.md

 ### Command and Control

 * [shad0w](https://github.com/bats3c/shad0w) : A post exploitation framework designed to operate covertly on heavily monitored environments
+* [SharpLAPS](https://github.com/swisskyrepo/SharpLAPS) :  Retrieve the LAPS password from the Active Directory within Cobalt Strike session using execute-assembly

 ## [↑](#table-of-contents) Linux
 * [ewmh-m2m](https://pypi.org/project/ewmh-m2m/) : Python script to move windows from one monitor to a other in Xfce